magento/pwa-studio/packages/pwa-buildpack/docs/PWADevServer.md

 - `changeOrigin: boolean`: ⚠️ **(experimental)** Try to parse any HTML responses from the proxied Magento backend, and replace its domain name with the dev server domain name.
 Default `false`.
-- `middleware: function`: A function which receives the Express `app` as its argument.
-Runs before the app is configured otherwise (in the `before` step), so you can use this to add custom middleware.